 Kitchenware or Tableware should be provided by yourselves.
 (Dormitory No.1,2 are provided with an Electromagnetic cooker.
 Dormitory No.3 is provided with IH cooker.)

 - Is there an active internet connection in each room?

-- Yes, each room has an active internet connection.
+Yes, each room has an active internet connection for free.
 You must supply your own computer and ethernet cable to use the connection.

 - Is there a telephone in each room?

-- Can my friends or family visit me in the dormitory?
+- Can my friends or family visit my room?

 - Is there a cafeteria or food store in the dorm?

 No, you need to eat either outside at the on-campus cafeterias or off-campus restaurants, or cook for yourself.
 Dormitory rooms have private refrigerators and kitchens, and there is a large shared kitchen on the first floor of the dormitory as well.

 - Do rooms come with private toilets and baths?

 Each room comes equipped with a private toilet, but only one of the dormitories has private, unit baths.
 Our second dormitory building has shared shower rooms on each floor (separate for males and females).